hunterjackson/docs/source/kudu.rst

 Auto Create Tables
 ~~~~~~~~~~~~~~~~~~

-The Sink supports auto creation of tables for each topic.
+The sink supports auto creation of tables for each topic.
 This mapping is set in the ``connect.kudu.export.route.query`` option.

 Primary keys are set in the ``DISTRIBUTEBY`` clause of the ``connect.kudu.export.route.query``.